news-header.jpg

 The MCLS website has a full list of vendor partners and a searchable product list

-Find out more about how your library can support the ongoing efforts of Reveal Digital.
-Contact MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.
+For more information, contact MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.

-Free trials are available.
-For more information or to request a quote or trial, contact MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.
+For more information about the project, contact MCLS eLicensing and Collection Resources at services@mcls.org or 517-939-1382.

 Visit the eResources page of the MCLS website for a full list of vendor partners and a searchable product list

-Learn how Skilltype helps libraries advance employee professional development by attending the Tuesday, June 11* webinar from 2-3 p.m.
-Eastern (1-2 p.m.
-Central).
-Skilltype is a library-specific professional development tool that allows library administration to strategically assess employee skills and professional development needs by identifying strengths, gaps, and providing information on various professional development opportunities available through a variety of established services and organizations.
-Find out more about this unique resource at the upcoming webinar led by Skilltype staff.
+In June MCLS hosted a vendor webinar featuring Skilltype.
+At this session, attendees learned how this software product helps libraries advance employee professional development.
+Skilltype is a library-specific professional development tool that allows library administration to strategically assess employee skills and professional development needs by identifying strengths and gaps and providing information on various professional development opportunities available through a variety of established services and organizations.
+The webinar, led by Skilltype founder Tony Zanders, was recorded and is available for viewing

 Register now button 125x28.png